 After completing your application, you must wait for your China tourist visa to be processed.
 Because processing times might vary, it is critical to apply well in advance of your scheduled trip.
 Once your visa is accepted, it will be attached to your passport, and you will be able to go to China as a tourist.

 China has a culture and heritage that runs back to the beginning of humanity.
 Its tourist places are a testimonial to this statement.
 While travelling in China, you are not just exploring a country but a different culture that is just the opposite of what you have seen till now.
-Get a China tourist visa from Dubai and travel back in time to unleash the hidden treasures that are the best-kept secrets of the Chinese.
+Get a China visit visa from Dubai and travel back in time to unleash the hidden treasures that are the best-kept secrets of the Chinese.
 China has always fascinated us with its mysterious places and practices.
 Travellers often visit this magical land to experience its beauty and serenity.
 If it is your first time visiting China, this travelogue is just for you.
 Here we will give you enough reasons that will make you pack your bag now and take the flight to China.
 So without any further delay, let’s begin.

 China’s rich culture dates back to 3000 years.
 It is one of the four ancient civilisations in the World that has the wealthiest breadth of culture.
 It surpasses others in terms of complexity and originality.
 It is the birthplace of martial arts like Kung fu and tai chi.
 Even if there are some ethnic minorities, if we look at the broader picture, like Chinese medicine, food and tea culture, opera, calligraphy, poetry, costume, porcelain and festivals, no one can beat China.